SamGowland/Gowla-Macro-Boards/README.md

  [an issue](https://github.com/SamGowland/Gowla-Macro-Board/issues), prefixing the issue name with "Profile".

-## Simple Programming

-You can build and compile new keyboard layouts most simply by using the web configurator : https://config.qmk.fm/#/gowla/LAYOUT_ortho_3x3

-For more advanced programming follow the [QMK tutorials](https://beta.docs.qmk.fm/tutorial).

-The [default build](https://github.com/qmk/qmk_firmware/tree/master/keyboards/gowla) is also available for use through QMK toolbox and files available within the QMK Firmware repository.

 ## Flashing a Pro Micro

 To flash a pro micro with your newly built or prebaked firmware you must get it into DFU mode, short the reset and ground pins.
 Shorting once will put into DFU for 750ms, you can use QMK toolbox to dectect DFU and automatically flash once detected.